 However, if you’ve moved home and find yourself dealing with a factor for the first time, then it’s a good idea to do a bit of research on the company.

-Here, Taylor & Martin answers some of your questions:
+Here, Taylor & Martin answers some of your questions about what a property factor (or property management company) in Scotland should be doing:

 What does a factoring company do?